007 Racing: Reception

-Doug Perry of IGN stated that 007 Racing is "a decent little game, as long as you don't expect too much from it".
+Douglass C. Perry of IGN stated that 007 Racing is "a decent little game, as long as you don't expect too much from it".
 He added: "It's not original, nor is it good looking.
 It's filled with awkward spots and questionable areas (like when I reached the broken bridge in Escape and the vocals chimed in after it was too late to launch my parachute), and it becomes a chore rather than fun.
 Occasionally, there are little flashes of goodness (Escape and Gimme a Break are examples), but the game never really reaches any new planes of play that we've did already experience in Spy Hunter, back in the early 1980s.
 I mean if you're simply dying to drive Bond cars, rent this game, but don't buy it full price.
 Now, if you don't mind, I've got an old-school arcade to find."

-Jeff Gerstmann of GameSpot gave a mixed review, with a score of 5.3 out of 10.
-He stated: "The game's varied mission objectives occasionally give it a Driver-like feel, but the clunky control issues really manage to take you out of the game.
+Jeff Gerstmann of GameSpot gave a mixed review, stating: "The game's varied mission objectives occasionally give it a Driver-like feel, but the clunky control issues really manage to take you out of the game.
 The heavily modified Need for Speed engine[sic] is great for the fast action, fast driving missions, but the slower-paced, more combat-heavy levels suffer from the game's rough control.
 Overall, 007 Racing isn't polished enough to fill the needs of objective-based driving game fans.
 Fans of these types of games would be better served by Driver 2."
 Retro Gamer criticized the slow pace of the missions.
-David Chen of Next Generation said that the game was "fine as a rental car, but not worth the sticker price".
+David Chen of NextGen said that the game was "Fine as a rental car, but not worth the sticker price."
+Jake The Snake of GamePro said that the game "offers mild fun that will appeal for sure only to gamers who love both Bond and action-driving games.